Legal Claim Assistant

 Once the immediate danger has passed, there are key actions you should take to protect your rights and strengthen your claim.
 These steps might also help prove you were not at fault.
 What you do in the minutes and hours after an accident can significantly affect the outcome of any subsequent legal or insurance claims.
 Here is a quick checklist:

-- Notify the authorities.
-A police report can later help confirm the facts surrounding the accident.
+• Notify the authorities.
+A police report can later help confirm the accident details.

-- Record the accident scene.
-Capture photos of damages, skid marks, traffic signs, and other details that help clarify what happened.
+• Record the accident scene.
+Capture photos of damages, skid marks, traffic signs, and other accident details that help clarify what happened.

-- Notify your insurer within 24 to 48 hours after the accident to comply with many policies.
+• Notify your insurance provider within 24 to 48 hours after the accident to comply with many policies.

 No Win, No Fee.
 Let the Best Motor Vehicle Accident Attorneys Fight for your Compensation!